 To say I got a tad lucky is an understatement.
 I was prepared to have to wait up to a year or so for a space to open up.

-It’s been a real whirlwind getting everything ready but I couldn’t be more excited!
+It’s been an absolute whirlwind getting everything ready, but I couldn’t be more excited!

 What Do Customers Look for in a Vintage Booth?

-I spent this entire week bringing in just the right pieces that I thought our seasonal Vermont shoppers would enjoy.
+I spent this entire week bringing in just the right pieces I thought our seasonal Vermont shoppers would enjoy.
 Every town and customer can be very unique.
-And I have quite a collection of treasures already from a year out “Thrifting with the Gals“.
+And I have quite a collection of treasures already from a year out, “Thrifting with the Gals“.

 Here are My 9 Vintage Booth Tips:

-- Choose 3 or 4 big ticket items, and make up the rest with smaller vintage finds.
+- Choose 3 or 4 oversized ticket items, and make up the rest with smaller vintage finds.